ezhevita/ASFPluginPatcherV52/README.md

-> This is a template repository for ASF plugins and not a real plugin.

 # ASF Plugin Patcher v5.2
 Patches all the loaded plugins in order to work after ASF V5.2.1.0 breaking changes.
 ### This plugin does not work in vanilla ASF since it stops loading plugins if at least one can't be loaded!